Lloyds annual meeting halted by shareholder shouting complaints

-Lloyds Banking Group (LLOY.L) had to temporarily adjourn its annual investor meeting on Thursday after a shareholder shouting complaints delayed the start and had to be removed from the meeting.
+LONDON (Reuters) - Lloyds Banking Group had to temporarily adjourn its annual investor meeting on Thursday after a shareholder shouting complaints delayed the start and had to be removed from the meeting.

 The meeting was adjourned by chairman Robin Budenberg after 15 minutes of disruption and the webcast was suspended, with the meeting restarting a few minutes later.